felzer24/photoify/README.md

 *( You can also use git from terminal or GitHub Desktop to clone this repository to your computer )*

 2. For easy instalation on Windows, Mac or Linux you can click "Download ZIP"

 3. Extract the compressed zip-archive to the root of your webserver

-4. Change the root of your webserver and start the service...
+4. Change the root to point to photoify/photoify-master and start the service

-Example to change the root in MAMP on Mac/Windows https://ruifeio.com/2014/08/08/mamp-how-to-change-the-root-directory-on-apache-server/
+Example to change the root in MAMP on Mac/Windows:<br/>
+https://ruifeio.com/2014/08/08/mamp-how-to-change-the-root-directory-on-apache-server/